 Fluoroscopy is a type of x-ray examination that helps a radiologist to see images of your body in motion such as how a contrast medium travels from your mouth to stomach.

 Please see information on preparing for an X-ray and what to expect during your test above.

 Mammography is an x-ray examination of the breast.
 Mammography is used to screen for lesions before you or your doctor are aware of them, as well as to diagnose lesions that have been found through other means but need to be examined in more detail.
 Although many patients requiring mammography are female, there are also men who require this examination.

 How to prepare: As with any kind of x-ray, please dress comfortably.
 You will be asked to change into a hospital gown and remove any jewelry you are wearing.

 What to expect: The technologist doing your test will explain what he or she is doing.
 In brief, a device will be used to compress your breast.
 This helps to produce detailed pictures of the inside of your breast.
 You will experience some pressure, discomfort and soreness that will last for a brief time after the test.

-Results that Matter: The images of your breast will be reviewed by a doctor specializing in radiology (radiologist).
+Results: The images of your breast will be reviewed by a doctor specializing in radiology (radiologist).
 The Radiologist will determine if the lump in the breast is normal tissue, a cyst, or a tumor and will send the report to your doctor.
 Your doctor will discuss the results of the test and your next steps if cancer is suspected.